zijijin/ziji-waste-tax-case-study/README.md

 # zj-waste-tax-case-study
 # Waste Tax Case Study — Research Toolkit

-Supporting code and data for my case study response: *"If Waste Had a Price Tag: How Much Less Would We Actually Throw Away?"* (Scenario 3: a policy accurately measures each person's waste production and taxes them on it).
+"If Waste Had a Price Tag: How Much Less Would We Actually Throw Away?"

-Everything here was built during the 48-hour case window.
-AI tools were used throughout and are documented in the GenAI appendix; in short, Claude wrote code with me and ran the analysis, GPT served as an adversarial reviewer, and Perplexity verified external sources.

 ## What's in this repo